by Andrea R. Foroughi Hardcover

 Why did emigrants leave their homelands and move to Minnesota?
 Where in the state did they settle?
 What did they do, and how did they organize?
 How did they maintain their ethnicity?
 These are just a few of many deep questions addressed in this massive document making the subtitle, "A Survey of ... ... more

-by Kenneth Carley Hardcover / Paperback
+by Odd Lovoll Hardcover / Paperback